 The Investor Compensation Directive applies to all authorised investment firms (including Credit Institutions authorised to provide investment In addition to transposing the services).
-Directive into Irish Law. the Investor Compensation Act, 1998, also provides for compensation arrangements to apply to a large number of authorised investment firms which were not covered by the Directive.
-This reflected the Government's view that eligible investors who dealt with investment firms should be entitled to some degree of financial compensation if an authorised firm failed and investors lost assets.
+Directive into Irish Law. the Investor Compensation Act, 1998, also provides for compensation arrangements to apply to a large number of authorised investment firms which were not covered by the Directive. reflected the Government's view that eligible investors who dealt with investment firms should be entitled to some degree of financial compensation if an authorised firm failed and investors lost assets.

-Following a consultation process in early 1999 with relevant bodies in the financial sector and various investment firms, the ICCL decided on the establishment of two Funds.
-The current categories of membership are as listed below:
+Following a consultation process in early 1999 with relevant bodies in the financial sector and various investment firms, the ICCL decided on the establishment of two Funds for the following categories of membership.